Best Nintendo Switch games 2023: we've ranked our favorite Switch titles of all time

 These are the best Nintendo Switch games you can play right now, independently tested and played by us

 As you might expect, Nintendo’s favorite portly plumber makes a few appearances on this list, but not every one of Mario’s outings is so acclaimed to earn a place.
-Take a peek at our round-up of the best Mario Nintendo Switch games for titles specific to the Italian jumper.
+Take a peek at our round-up of the best Mario Nintendo Switch games for titles specific to the Italian hero.

 If you want to take your gaming experience to the next level, don’t forget to pick up the best Nintendo Switch accessories.
 And you can always improve the tactile action of whatever game you’re playing with one of the best Nintendo Switch controllers.